How Smart Hotels Reallocate Budget for Brain-Based Profit

 INTRO: The Hidden Cost of Pretty but Pointless

-• Whether the shower smelled like mildew or magic.
+• Whether the shower smelled fresh or old.

 A table with a sign and a few small bottles of yellow smoothies